projectatomic/atomic-enterprise-training/eap-latest-setup.md

 applications to come!

 # APPENDIX - DNSMasq setup
-In this training repository is a sample `dnsmasq.conf` file and a sample `hosts` file.
+[dnsmasq.conf](./eap-latest/dnsmasq.conf) file and a sample [hosts](./eap-latest/hosts)
+file.
 If you do not have the ability to manipulate DNS in your environment, or just want a quick and dirty way to set up DNS, you can install dnsmasq on one of your nodes.
 Do **not** install DNSMasq on your master.
-Atomic Enterprise now has an internal DNS service provided by Go's "SkyDNS" that is used for internal service communication, which will be explored more in future training materials.
+OpenShift now has an internal DNS service provided by Go's "SkyDNS" that is used for internal service communication.

     yum -y install dnsmasq

-Replace `/etc/dnsmasq.conf` with the one from this repository, and replace `/etc/hosts` with the `hosts` file from this repository.
+Copy your current `/etc/resolv.conf` to a new file such as `/etc/resolv.conf.upstream`.
+Ensure you *only* have an upstream resolver there (eg: Google DNS @ `8.8.8.8`), not the address of your dnsmasq server.

 Enable and start the dnsmasq service: